bioinf-mcb/MANIAC/README.md

 ### Test installation

-Run MANIAC using example input data and configuration files in `test/data` location.
+Run MANIAC using example input data and configuration files in `test` folder.
 Detailed descriptions of the output tables and instructions for preparing the configuration file are available in the [running MANIAC](#running-maniac) section.

 ```
 cd MANIAC